darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : By default, this setting is enabled, and _filmic rgb_ will automatically calculate the power function (aka "gamma") to be applied on the output transfer curve.
 If this setting is disabled, a _hardness_ slider will appear on the _look_ tab so that value can be manually set.

 iterations of high-quality reconstruction
-: Use this setting to increase the number of passes of the filmic highlight reconstruction algorithm.
+: Use this setting to increase the number of passes of the _filmic rgb_ highlight reconstruction algorithm.
 More iterations mean more color propagation into clipped areas from pixels in the surrounding neighbourhood.
 This can produce more neutral highlights, but it also costs more in terms of processing power.
 It can be useful in difficult cases where there are magenta highlights due to channel clipping.

 add noise in highlights
 : This artificially introduces noise into the reconstructed  highlights to prevent them from looking too smooth compared to surrounding areas that may already contain noise.
 This can help to blend the reconstructed areas more naturally with the surrounding non-clipped areas.